 The theme for this year is historical fiction.
 For the purposes of this contest, this will mean fiction that takes place in a former time period.
 Stories will be judged on literary merit.
 Our judges are looking for short stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.
 You can read the 2017 contest winner here, the 2016 contest winner here, and the 2015 contest winner here (the 2017, 2016, and 2015 themes were realistic fiction, alt-history short stories, and post-apocalyptic fiction, respectively).

 To enter, submit a story that meets our guidelines using the below form.
 Enter your address and contact information in the form only; do not enter contact information on the story itself.
 Entries must be previously unpublished at the time of entry.
 There is no need to notify us if the publication status changes during the contest.
 All finalists will be contacted to provide proof of North American residency and high school student status.
 The winner's parent or guardian will be required to co-sign his or her publication contract before the winner is announced if the writer is under 18 years of age.

 Maximum story length: 5,000 words

 Before you enter, be sure to read the detailed contest rules and entry guidelines:

 1. Entrants must be high school students and residents of the United States or Canada.
-All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; location will be checked after decisions are made.
+All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; locations will be checked after this point.

-2. Stories must qualify as realistic fiction.
-For the purposes of this contest, this will mean fiction that takes place in the real world.
-We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.
+2. Stories must qualify as historical fiction.
+For the purposes of this contest, this will mean fiction that takes place in a former time period.
+We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed historical setting, attention to language, and a deeper meaning.